Quick Summary

 Every region had a group of four officials called paiks.
 Every able-bodied male in the kingdom was a paik.
 One of the paiks was designated to assist the king, while the others took care of agriculture.

-The Ahom Kingdom’s culture was heavily influenced by the fertile land of the Brahmaputra valley.
+The fertile land of the Brahmaputra valley heavily influenced the Ahom Kingdom’s culture.
 Farming, especially growing rice, was their primary source of income.
 In the festival of Bihu, the Ahom people used a special kind of rice called bora rice.

 The culture of the Ahom Kingdom was formed by a mix of the Tai community and the local Tibeto-Burman culture.
 This blend of cultures is still prevalent in Assam today.

 The Ahoms had a hierarchical social structure, with the king at the top and the nobles, officials, commoners, and slaves below him.
-The khels or clans of the civilization were in charge of their respective settlements.
+The civilization’s khels or clans were in charge of their respective settlements.

-The Tai social system, which was founded on the principle of equality, also had a significant impact on the social structure of the region.
+The Tai social system, founded on the principle of equality, also significantly impacted the region’s social structure.

 The Ahom Kingdom witnessed several capital shifts throughout its history, reflecting strategic decisions aimed at the growth of the kingdom.
 Read below to get a glimpse of the evolving capitals of the dynasty: